 As you read through the book, one of the entries could very well ignite a spark to bring back a favorite for changing a situation that has long been bothersome.
 Indeed, our treasured songs have many benefits leading to a happier, more productive, and meaningful life.
 A few of the many benefits the author has experienced while engaging with favorite songs are:

-- reviving my sense of curiosity and wonder
+- reviving our senses of wonder and curiosity

-- helping me when I seem to have lost the way
+- helping us when we seemed to have lost the wayy

-- contributing important scripts to my life’s story
+- contributing important scripts to our life story

 - uncovering new personal power hiding in my higher-self

-- helping me to become a nicer person
+- and very importantly, helping us to become nicer persons